Romulo-Moraes/SysInfo/README.md

 </br>

 ## About it
 This is an simple project that show some informations about the User, Hardware and OS.

-## How to use
-Don't have secrets, just compile and run it, then all informations will be available in your terminal.
+No secrets, just run and all informations will be available in your terminal.

+## Which is displayed
+The principal infos that is displayed is Memory stats, Cpu stats like cores numbers, model name and frequency of each thread, some OS info like distro and archtecture, and Users informations like user name, user directory and default shell.

+## Updates
+Some updates will be make soon...